-- Temporary housing can consist of a cash housing allowance, utilities, and/or employer-provided housing that, in any case, is (1) expected to be provided for 12 months or less – whether it is employer-provided housing or a cash housing allowance.
+- Temporary housing can consist of a cash housing allowance, utilities, and/or employer-provided housing that, in any case, is (1) expected to be provided for 24 months or less and (2) is not your permanent residence or used toward your permanent residence.
 The value of temporary housing is excluded when determining whether your compensation is above the limit.
-(Housing that is expected to be provided for more than 12 months is included when determining whether your compensation is above the limit.
+(Housing that is not temporary should be included as compensation as of the date the housing is first provided.
 The value should be determined using the Total Assessable Compensation housing calculation.)

 - You cannot work for the same employer from which you retired, regardless of the amount of compensation that you will receive.

 If you do not meet all of these rules, your pension benefits will be suspended, and you will be considered to have returned to active ministry.
 You may, however, apply for an exception to the rules so that you may continue to receive your pension while working in the Episcopal Church for pay after retirement.
 You must meet the following requirements in order to receive an exception.

 - Before beginning work, you must obtain the approval of the bishop (or, in the bishop’s absence, the Ecclesiastical Authority) of the diocese where you will be working.